Ministries to feed those who are hungry

 Our community garden offers space for members and non-members alike to grow fresh food.
 There is a nominal fee to help cover costs and gardeners commit to sharing a portion of their harvest with our Food Pantry.

-- Help plant or harvest in the garden, there is fee to have your own plot, but there are communal plots and general needs for care.
+- Help plant or harvest in the garden.
+There is a fee to have your own bed, but there are communal beds and general needs for care.
+See below for an application and agreement.

-- Join members of Ascension an community during scheduled garden work days
+- Join members of Ascension and the community during scheduled garden work days.

 - Serve as a leader on the Harvest of Hope Garden Committee.

 austin Street Center partnership

 Austin Street Center is a mainstay in Dallas.
 We share in the work, along with many other area churches.
 Ascension provides a meal and servers four times a year (February, May, August and November).